TimeWave Tipi Programme 2014 - 2015

-The TimeWave Tipi Programme 2014-2015 gathers storytellers and technologists from different regions around the world to share stories on a pressing theme - water, energy and food - via a combination of live and online performances, transmedia hackathons and panels featuring scientists and artists.
+The TimeWave Tipi Programme 2014-2015 gathers storytellers, creative media artists and technologists from different regions around the world to share stories on a pressing theme - water, energy and food - via a combination of transmedia hackathons, panels featuring scientists and artists, and live/online performances.

 The programme is produced by LoNyLa (London-NY-LA), a transatlantic initiative fueled by graduates of Yale University and the Yale School of Drama and a powerhouse Anglo-American team.

 Why Tipi?
 The Native Americans of the Great Plains lived in tipis - cone-shaped tents made of animal skin or tree bark.
 Originally from the Lakota language, "tipi" translates as "they dwell."
 TimeWave is a home for creative experimentation with digital tools.

 See highlights of the June 2013 TimeWave festival - an international theatre & technology event which gathered 40 actors, 18 writers, 17 directors and multimedia artists and streamed in new work from London, New York, Los Angeles, Singapore, Madrid and Montreal.
 Among our supporters were Disney Imagineering, Hathersage Capital Management, Arts Council England, Telestream and Vidyo.